The-Akash007/Stenography-Cybersecurity/README.md

 # Stenography-Cybersecurity
 Steganography is a technique used in cybersecurity to hide information within other files or messages.
 It can be used to hide text, images, videos, or audio.
-# Image Steganography using Python and OpenCV
+# Secure Data Hiding in Images By Image Steganography using Python and OpenCV

 This project demonstrates a simple implementation of image steganography using Python and OpenCV.
 It allows users to hide (encrypt) a secret message inside an image and later retrieve (decrypt) the message using a Tkinter-based graphical user interface (GUI).